RITlug/ritlug.github.io/announcements/_posts/2020-02-21-w06-linux-gaming.md

 This week Dev is giving a talk on the exciting developments in Linux gaming.

-After years of anticipation,
-Linux finally has some traction in the game dev industry.
 Since 2013, things have only gotten exponentially better for gaming on Linux.
 So what does Linux gaming look like now, and what developments are on the horizon?
 Come to this week's meeting to become an Ebic LINUX Gaimer!

 - Jeffery Russell ([@jrtechs](https://jrtechs.net))